 How To Get to Taman Tugu & Parking

 The nearest metro stations are Bank Negara and Masjid Jamek stations, but these are seriously far away.
-You’ll be walking for at least 30 minutes next to busy highways before reaching Taman Tugu.
+You’ll be walking for at least 30 minutes next to busy highways before reaching the park.
 Masjid Jamek is closer to the main entrance.
 After leaving the LRT station, get on to Jalan Tun Razak toward OCBC and CIMB bank buildings.
 Walk past Merdeka Square until you get onto Jalan Parlimen, a road that goes under the highway.
 Then you simply follow this road until you see the Taman Botani Perdana clock tower.
 You will see the sign and road leading to Taman Tugu on your right hand side.

 Admission Fee & Hours

+Entrance to the Taman Tugu Conservation Site is completely free.
 The hours of operation are 7 am to 6:30 pm, with the last entry at 5:45 pm.
 At 6 pm, a whistle will sound across the park so you know to get moving to the exit.

 There are now five trails in Taman Tugu.
 You can read my dedicated posts on the various trails below for extensive detail on directions and what to expect during the hikes.

-Rest Area
+Rest Areas

 Washrooms

-Food & Drink at Taman Tugu
+Food & Drinks at Taman Tugu

 For proper makan, you’ll need to leave Taman Tugu.
 The Taman Tugu Cafe is less than a five-minute walk from the main entrance.
 You drove past this on the road into Taman Tugu.
 This is a very simple outdoor food court where you can get basics like ayam goreng, curries, and veggies from metal trays.